opensearch-project/documentation-website/_opensearch/install/windows.md

 Generally speaking, the installation of OpenSearch from a zip archive can be broken down into a few steps:

 1. **Download and unpack OpenSearch.**
-1. **Review important system settings.**
-   - These settings are applied to the host before modifying any OpenSearch files.
 1. **(Optional) Test OpenSearch.**
    - Confirm that OpenSearch is able to run before you apply any custom configuration.
    - This can be done without any security (no password, no certificates) or with a demo security configuration that can be applied by a packaged script.
 1. **Configure OpenSearch for your environment.**
    -  Apply basic settings to OpenSearch and start using it in your environment.

-The Windows Opensearch archive is a self-contained directory with everything needed to run OpenSearch, including an integrated Java Development Kit (JDK).
+The Windows OpenSearch archive is a self-contained directory with everything needed to run OpenSearch, including an integrated Java Development Kit (JDK).
 If you have your own Java installation and set the environment variable `JAVA_HOME`, OpenSearch will use that installation if the `OPENSEARCH_JAVA_HOME` environment variable is not set.
-To learn how to set the `OPENSEARCH_JAVA_HOME` environment variable, see [Step 4: Set up OpenSearch in your environment](#step-4-set-up-opensearch-in-your-environment).

 ## Prerequisites